If you are considering filing for divorce, it's a given that you will have questions:

-- What will happen to my children, my assets, and my future once papers are filed?
+- What will happen to my children, assets, and future once papers are filed?

-During this challenging time in your life, we understand how easy it is to feel completely overwhelmed.
+We understand how easy it is to feel overwhelmed entirely during this challenging time in your life.
 Ready to start moving forward?
 One of the best first steps in making decisions about divorce is to get educated about your rights and options.